CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 hashes may differ from a user to another user

 ### Some plumbing
-all data in .git are just files, commits, current branch, where the pointer pointing
+all data in .git are just files, commits, current branch, where the [[#^5b1ad8|pointer]] pointing

+you commits are objects and saved in `.git/objects/` directory, in order for git to save all your files, it compresses them into raw bytes format

-*pointer*, is where you are standing (HEAD, or somewhere else)
+*pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8